Working in the UK during your studies with immigration permission

 • a permanent full-time job

-• doctor or dentist in training, unless you are on the foundation programme.
+• doctor or dentist in training, unless you are on the foundation programmes for these disciplines

-• work as a professional sportsperson including as a sports coach.
+• professional sportsperson, including sports coaching.
 UKCISA state:

-Under a Tier 4 or Student visa, you cannot work as a professional sportsperson including as a sports coach.
-Please refer to the Student and Child Student guidance.
-Full information on work you can or can’t do is detailed on this UKCISA webpage.
+Please refer to the Student and Child Student guidance for additional detail.
+Full information on work you can or can’t do is also provided by UKCISA.

 University of Plymouth must monitor you during your work placement and must let the Home Office know that you will be working for part of your course.

-The hours of work you undertake on the work placement and in addition to the permitted hours on your visa.
+The hours of work you undertake on the work placement are in addition to the permitted hours on your visa.

-Students who are volunteering do not have a contract, they must not be a substitute for an employee and they must not be doing unpaid work i.e. receiving payment in kind (although they are sometimes reimbursed for reasonable travel and subsistence expenses).
+Students who are volunteering must not have a contract, must not be a substitute for an employee, and must not be receiving goods or services as payment instead of cash (i.e., receiving payment-in-kind), although they may be reimbursed for reasonable travel and subsistence expenses.
 Volunteers usually help a charity or voluntary or public sector organisation.

 Any other kind of unpaid or voluntary work that does not meet this definition will count towards your weekly 10 or 20 hours maximum.